cunnie/writings/NaNoWriMo.md

 "Oh yes, the project" he said.
 "Well, the short version is this: we're using long cycle low-power electromagnetic fields to shape sympathetic receptors in the human brain."

+"Sympathetic?"

+"Sympathetic to high frequency electromagnetic waves."

+"Not low frequency?"

+He smiled.
+"The human skull is too small to fit an antenna that handles low frequency waves.
+And by low frequency, I mean any wavelength under 10GHz.
+Look, let's say we wanted to listen to AM Radio, which is 535kHz at the bottom of the scale, and let's say we  wanted to have a 1/8 length antenna — it would need to be over 200 feet!
+We can't fit that in a human skull.
+Let's try something more reasonable — let's try a cell phone antenna.
+Typically the low-end of the cell phone spectrum is 700MHz, which means the antenna would need to be about two inches — that's something you can easily fit inside a cell phone case.
+Actually, outside the case would be better, but now we're getting way off topic."

+She asked, "What affects the length of the antenna?"

+"Oh yes, sorry, let me backtrack.
+I was talking about frequency, which is inversely proportional to the wavelength, and that's what's important — the wavelength.
+The longer the wavelength, the longer your antenna needs to be to pick it up."

+He was on a roll: "Short wavelengths get blocked fairly easily.
+That's a generalization, but it's a good rule of thumb.
+That's one of the reasons why 5GHz WiFi doesn't travel through walls as well as 2.4GHz.
+If you dig deep, you find it's more complicated, and it depends on the property of the material that's blocking, but like I said, it's a good rule of thumb."

+"Long radio waves are almost unblockable".
+The difficulty with them is that they have low bandwidth.
+Let's take the nuclear subs, for example.
+They drag a wire behind them that's a couple of miles long.
+That's so they can pick up an 8kHz signal — the nuclear launch codes.
+It'll take a couple of minutes to transmit the entire code, but who cares?
+As long as it gets through then the missiles get launched.
+And you can't block the signal."

+"As a side note: I hope that those antennae — they can also be called 'antennas', but I always like to use the Latin plural.
+'Antenna' is a first declension noun.
+Did I mention I took four years of Latin at St. Ignatius Prep?
+Yes, a Jew in a Jesuit school — I wasn't the first, and I won't be the last.
+'Hybrid vigor' I call it, though from an intellectual standpoint than a genetic standpoint."

+She found herself completely drawn in by him, his enthusiasm, his leap from topic to topic, his wealth of knowledge.